Jenniferazeng/hyphenateinc.github.io/pages/android/android_Get Started with Agora Chat.md

 }
 ```

-To integrate the Agora Chat SDK into your Android project, in Gradle Scripts, open build.gradle (Module: app) and add the following lines.
-For X.Y.Z, please fill in the current SDK version number; you can visit Sonatype to see the latest version number.
+2. To integrate the Agora Chat SDK into your Android project, in `Gradle Scripts`, open `build.gradle (Module: app)` and add the following lines.
+For X.Y.Z, please fill in the current SDK version number; you can visit [Sonatype](https://search.maven.org/search?q=a:chat-sdk) to see the latest version number.

 ```
 android {